Dragon's Dogma 2: Development

 Dragon's Dogma 2 was directed by Hideaki Itsuno.
 One of the main goals for the team was to introduce improvements to the gameplay mechanics of its predecessor, and include features that were cut due to technology not being readily available at the time.
 As a result, Itsuno added that "the sequel may not include as many things that feel completely new or different, but will be more polished and enhanced in order to achieve a more immersive RPG and action adventure for the player".
 For instance, the team had written more dialogue for the pawns to address feedback from players.
-The game world is inspired by medieval Mediterranean Europe, in particular Sicily between the classical and Western medieval world for the human region; the feline region is inspired by the territories of the Arab Mediterranean world.
+The human kingdom of Vermund is inspired by medieval Europe, with the feline region being inspired the Byzantine Empire.
 According to Itsuno, the team was inspired by Grand Theft Auto V while creating the world and emergent gameplay.

 Release

 Dragon's Dogma 2 was announced by Capcom in June 2022.
 It was revealed with a trailer at a PlayStation Showcase in May 2023.
 A Dragon's Dogma 2 showcase was held in November 2023, which announced that the game would release for PlayStation 5, Windows, and Xbox Series X/S on March 22, 2024.
+A version with additional content, Dragon's Dogma 2: Dark Arisen, will be released on October 9, 2026 on PlayStation 5, Windows, Xbox Series X/S, and Nintendo Switch 2.
+The Dark Arisen content will also be available for owners of the standard edition.